Migrant Worker, 27 year old, married with one child, who lost at arm in workplace accident, awarded RM150,000 by High Court. Just?

 [30] DW2, as the plaintiff's supervisor, testified, inter alia :

 - That the rollers must not be cleaned at the middle portion of the machine because the machine will not stop even if there is something caught in between the rollers.
 The back of the machine, ie, at the middle portion, is equipped with a grill cover for the safety of the machine operator and if this grill cover is lifted, the machine could not be switched on.
-If the grill cover is lifted whilst the machine is running, it will stop automatically.
+If the grill cover is lifted whilst the machine is running, it will stop automatically.[31]
+The defendant did not adduce any evidence of DW2 or any other employee of the defendant who, at the material time, had seen the plaintiff lifting the grill cover, or removing it from the machine, to make his job easier, or that he had stuffed paper into the two holes on the machine to enable the machine to continue to run even if the grill cover is lifted or removed from the machine.

 - The machine operator will not be able to switch on the machine with the grill cover lifted unless the two holes on the machine which are to be filled by part of the grill cover, are stuffed with other items, creating a false indication that the grill cover has been lowered down ie, fixed onto the machine.